Erdai Art Hall

 The Erdai Art Hall (二呆藝館 (二呆艺馆, Èrdāi Yìguǎn)) is an art center in Magong City, Penghu County, Taiwan.

 History

 Originally, the Penghu County Government donated a piece of land to Mr. Erdai for the construction of the art center.
 The art center was opened on 28 September 1990 after being constructed with a cost of NT$10 million.
-In 1995, Mr. Erdai passed away and the building was taken over by the Cultural Affairs Bureau of the county government and renovated into an art memorial hall.
+In 1995, Mr. Erdai passed away and the building was taken over by the Cultural Affairs Bureau of the county government.
+It was then renovated into an art memorial hall.

 Architecture

 The art center building was constructed on a 990 m2 area of land.
 It consists of two floors, including one basement area.

 Exhibitions

 The art center consists of two exhibition areas, which are the indoor area and outdoor area.
 The indoor area displays Mr. Erdai's various art works, including paintings poetry, literature etc. The outdoor area displays his poetry, sculptures and stones engraved with articles.